60-day money-back on any purchase

 The quicker you can feel this position from the top, the easier it is to accelerate through the ball and still hit a straight shot.

-Most women golfers have the concept that a flip at impact will help them get under the ball and launch it into the air.
+Most women golfers have the incorrect idea that a flip at impact will help them get under the ball and launch it into the air.
 This just isn’t the case.
-A flexed lead wrist gets your golf shot up in the air, compresses the ball, and decreases dispersion rates.

 Ways to Build Up Wrist Strength

 Women golfers sometimes underutilize wrists in the golf swing because of a lack of strength.
-Here are a few exercises to try to build up wrist strength.

 Exercise NameDescriptionHow to Perform